 Safety is of the utmost importance and key on Shadow Mountain High School’s campus.
 There are many procedures and practices in place to ensure the well-being of students and staff while on campus.

-Officer Gerald Stuart has served as a police officer for 14 years with the City of Phoenix.
-He has been assigned as a school resource officer (SRO) officer for the past four years on elementary, middle, and high school campuses.
-Office Stuart’s work experience ranges from Mayor’s Protection Detail, Action Community Squad, Patrol, and Transit Bureau, giving him a strong background in law enforcement.
-At Shadow Officer, Stuart has taken it a step further by being a part of our school by becoming an assistant coach for our girl’s soccer team.
-Officer Stuart has also been working with the Shadow’s administration, PVSchools IT department, and Media Specialists to implement and deliver digital citizenship content that will address the digital concerns at Shadow Mountain High School.
+Officer Bob Sander has served as a police officer for 16 years with the City of Phoenix.
+He has been assigned as a school resource officer (SRO) officer for the past six years on elementary and middle campuses.
+Office Sander's work experience ranges from Mayor’s Protection Detail, Action Community Squad, Patrol, and Transit Bureau, giving him a strong background in law enforcement.
+Officer Sander works with the Shadow’s administration, PVSchools IT department, and Media Specialists to implement and deliver digital citizenship content that will address the digital concerns at Shadow Mountain High School.

-Stuart's role on campus is to work collaboratively with teachers and students to provide law-related educational courses.
-Our school is fortunate to have Officer Stuart, who serves as that extra preventative measure in the area of school safety due to being awarded the School Safety Grant yearly.
+Sander's role on campus is to work collaboratively with teachers and students to provide law-related educational courses.
+Our school is fortunate to have Officer Sander, who serves as that extra preventative measure in the area of school safety due to being awarded the School Safety Grant yearly.

-Officer Stuart has been an immense asset to Shadow with our Forensics and Law Enforcement classes, his assistance with the prevention of behavioral issues, and he has assisted with serious discipline and safety issues that typically require the involvement of a law enforcement officer.
-Overall, Officer Stuart provides the necessary law enforcement and security assistance for all students and staff.
+Officer Sander has been an immense asset to Shadow with our Forensics and Law Enforcement classes, his assistance with the prevention of behavioral issues, and he has assisted with serious discipline and safety issues that typically require the involvement of a law enforcement officer.
+Overall, Officer Sander provides the necessary law enforcement and security assistance for all students and staff.

 Resource Officer Frequently Asked Questions